Bezoekadres: Boerhaavelaan 40, 2713 HX Zoetermeer | Crown Business Center

 • In a room with several workplaces, someone with keratoconus will benefit most from a workplace with walls from floor to ceiling all around.
 For example, the fluorescent light from the room cannot reach the employee’s workplace

-• Filters in fluorescent lighting fixtures can greatly reduce the negative effects of lighting
+• Filters in fluorescent light fixtures can greatly reduce the negative effects of lighting

-• Work as much as possible in your own environment (home) where you can regulate the amount of light yourself
+• Try to create as much as possible in your own work environment where you can control the amount of light yourself

 Which keratoconus filters are there?

-For keratoconus patients with photophobia, wearing sunglasses on a sunny day while driving is critical to safe driving.
-Even if you wear contact lenses or glasses to correct your vision, light sensitivity and corneal pain can make driving difficult.
-Driving at night can be especially problematic for those with keratoconus and photophobia, as the headlights of oncoming traffic can be temporarily blinding.
+For keratoconus patients with photophobia, using sunglasses on a sunny day while driving is sometimes crucial to driving safely.
+Even if you wear contact lenses or glasses to correct vision, light sensitivity can make driving difficult.
+Driving at night can be especially problematic because the headlights of oncoming traffic can temporarily blind you.
 If you have keratoconus, it’s important to know your limitations and adjust your lifestyle accordingly – especially when it comes to driving.
 Use – if possible – one of the following keratoconus filters:

 • Polarized sunglasses: Whether or not combined with UV protection, polarized sunglasses can protect your eyes from harsh UV rays as well as reflected light rays that cause glare